manups4e/esx_eden_garage_updated/README.md

 # esx_eden_garage
 ## ENGLISH

-This is the same exact script from somewhere else with Garages and Pounds.. i just update it to support latest db changes
+This is the same exact script from somewhere else with Garages and Impounds.. i just update it to support latest db changes I tried to find the source of this script and i think it's property of snyx95.. but this version has Impounds too.
+IF YOU'RE THE ORIGINAL AUTHOR OF THIS SCRIPT LET ME KNOW YOU AND YOUR INTENTIONS WITH MY RELEASE
 ##